CodingItWrong/outsidein.dev/docs/react/1-setup.md

 Next is "Set Up Tests on CI" -- drag it to "In Progress".

 Create React App automatically sets up an example component test for us.
-Before we run it on CI, let’s confirm it works for us locally.
+Before we run it on CI, let's confirm it works for us locally.
 Open `src/App.test.js`.
-Note that it’s testing the `App` component.
+Note that it's testing the `App` component.
 Now run `yarn test`.
 You may get a note "No tests found related to files changed since last commit."
 If so, press a to run all tests.

  You should see the following: